mirror of

 an OS from that.
 This, and the other change mentioned above, will guarantee

 stability.
-GRUB is *no longer* the primary payload, on any mainboard.
+GRUB is *no longer* the primary payload, on any motherboard.

 However, it was later decided to put this release in the `testing`